rspamd/rspamd.com/support.md

 # Support

 Rspamd is free and open source software.
 Developers are mostly volunteers and every user support is provided in their free time.
-If you have questions about installation or how to use Rspamd, please check our <a href="/doc/index.html">Documentation</a> first, especially <a href="/doc/quickstart.html">Rspamd quick start</a> and <a href="/doc/faq.html">Frequently asked questions</a>.
+If you have questions about installation or how to use Rspamd, please check our [Documentation]({{ site.baseurl }}/doc/index.html) first, especially [Rspamd quick start]({{ site.baseurl }}/doc/tutorials/quickstart.html) and [Frequently asked questions]({{ site.baseurl }}/doc/faq.html).

 ## Reporting Bugs and Feature Requests
 If you find a bug or would like to ask for a specific feature then you can use issue tracker hosted on GitHub.
 We also welcome pull requests if you would like to submit patches for any part of the project: documentation, site, WebUI, and Rspamd itself.